 The oral form of Pyridorin (pyridoxamine dihydrochloride) is being developed as a drug to slow the progression of diabetic nephropathy.
 Diabetic nephropathy is a degenerative disease of the kidney caused by diabetes.

 As of 2010, there were approximately 6 million patients with diabetic nephropathy in the United States.
-This population is estimated to grow about 2% annually.
+This population is expected to grow.
 Patients suffering from this disease progress to End Stage Renal Failure (and require dialysis) or death.
 There are currently no adequate treatments for diabetic nephropathy.

 "Chronic kidney disease (CKD) represents an enormous burden on the health care system of the U.S. with treatment costs exceeding $24 billion"